niieli/ArdisTheLegend/README.md

 Still a work in progress
 ETA: none.

+1.18.1 only.
-1.18.1 only and Fabric API is needed
+Fabric API and Geckolib is needed